Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 <img src="assets/css/images/W3CscreenCSS.jpg" alt="screenshot of css code no errors">

 ### Functionality testing
-* I've used the chrome developers tools to test and solving problems with style, links and responsiveness and sent the link to the website to few of my friends so they can check the functionality on different devices
+* I've used the chrome developers tools to test and solving problems with style, social links and responsiveness and sent the link to the website to few of my friends so they can check the functionality on different devices

 ### Compatibility testing
 * I've tested the website across few different devices and browsers, and it seems to be working fine, easy to read and use.
 * I've used this website to check responsive of my website (http://ami.responsivedesign.is/)
+* Also I've used the inspect function to check how the pages behave on different screen sizes.

 ### Issues found during site development
 * I had a few issues with developing this side, took me ages to sort out the form, only today (31.07) I've realised that there week a video on gitpod, all this time i was relaying on google and friends help...
 Lesson learn.